 - Read industry blogs and magazines

-The Impact of ADAS on Airbag Diagnostics
+The Effect of ADAS on Airbag Diagnostics

-- Understand how ADAS and airbags work together
+- Know how ADAS integrates with airbags

-- Get training on new safety tech
+- Train on new safety tech

 How ADAS and Airbags Collaborate